-3. When do I file a VA Disability claim?
+3. When do I file a veterans benefits claim?

-Ideally, you want to file your VA disability claim within the first year after leaving service.
+Ideally, you want to file your VA disability claim within a year after discharge from military service.
 (Learn about the one VA Program I like – the Benefits at Discharge Delivery, or BDD, Program)

 However, most conditions do not get diagnosed for years or decades after service.
-In those cases, if you are filing an original VA Disability claim (i.e., for the first time) you should file at least the informal claim mentioned above as soon as you have a suspicion that that your condition is related to military service.
+In those cases, if you are filing an original VA Disability claim (i.e., for the first time) you should file at least the intent to file a claim form mentioned above as soon as you have a suspicion that that your condition is related to military service.

-This protects the earliest possible effective date for your VA Disability benefits.
+This protects the earliest possible effective date for your VA Disability benefits claims.

-If you are filing a claim for increased compensation, then you want to file the claim for increased rating as soon as you believe your condition is getting worse.
+If you are filing claims for increased compensation, then you want to file the claim for increased rating as soon as you believe your condition is getting worse.

-4. Where do I file a VA Disability claim?
+4. Where do I file my VA benefits claims?